memtest86plus/memtest86plus/README.md

 output in address printing mode may, in exceptional cases, yield better results.

+**NOTE** As mentioned in the individual test descriptions, the walking-ones address test (test 0) and the block move test (test 7) do not contribute to the BadRAM patterns as these tests do not allow the exact address of the fault to be determined.

 ## Trouble-shooting Memory Errors

 Please be aware that not all errors reported by Memtest86+ are due to bad